Buzzvil/buzzscreen-sdk-publisher/README_EN.md

 ## Included files
 - **aars/** : Android Library files for Android Studio
     - **buzzscreen-sdk-core.aar** : Core SDK for integrating BuzzScreen.
 It doesn't include BuzzScreen's default `SimpleLockerActivity` lock screen, meaning you must implement a custom lock screen yourself.
-(Please refer to [BuzzScreen SDK Integration Guideline - Advanced](ADVANCED-USAGE_EN.md) for more details.)
+(Please refer to [BuzzScreen SDK Integration Guideline - Advanced](docs/ADVANCED-USAGE_EN.md) for more details.)
     - **buzzscreen-sdk-full.aar** : Full SDK including BuzzScreen's default `SimpleLockerActivity` lock screen which supports BuzzScreen's basic features.
 Please use this SDK if you don't need customized features.
 - **sample/** : BuzzScreen sample module that enables to build the sample app.
 It has productFlavors called basic, custom, and multiProcess that represent all versions of integration.
     - **basic** : Basic BuzzScreen integration example that uses **buzzscreen-sdk-full**.
     - **custom** : Custom BuzzScreen integration example that uses **buzzscreen-sdk-core** and a customized lock screen.
 Please compare `SimpleLockerActivity` from **buzzscreen-sdk-full** with `CustomLockerActivity` from **buzzscreen-sdk-core** for further understanding.
     - **multiProcess** : BuzzScreen integration sample that separates the lock screen process from the main process in order to increase memory usage efficiency.
-Please refer to [BuzzScreen SDK Integration Guideline - Advanced](ADVANCED-USAGE_EN.md) for more details.
+Please refer to [BuzzScreen SDK Integration Guideline - Advanced](docs/ADVANCED-USAGE_EN.md) for more details.

 ## Basic guide (sample-basic)
 Our simplest integration method – add BuzzScreen to your Android application in just a few easy steps.

-Download and unzip the [BuzzScreen SDK](https://github.com/Buzzvil/buzzscreen-sdk-publisher/archive/master.zip) and include **aars/buzzscreen-sdk-full** from the unzipped folder in your Android application.

 ### 1. Add Libraries